July 05, 2024 by Bojana Krstic

 What evidence do you need to prove defamation?

 To prove defamation, you will need evidence that a false statement was presented as fact, posted on a social media platform, and caused harm to your reputation.
-Depending on the jurisdiction, you might need to prove that the person making the post intentionally acted to cause you harm.
-You should also provide specific details about the damages resulting from the defamation to make your case more compelling.
+Depending on the jurisdiction, you might need to prove that the person making the post acted intentionally.
+You should also provide specific details about the damage resulting from the defamation to make your case more compelling.
 Since every case is different and defamation is a tricky topic, consulting with a good lawyer is always the best course of action.

 Read Next: